sammyolotu/micro_ros/notes.md

 joy subscriber: code that currently works, which turns portenta lights on micro-ros_light test: code to draw inspiration from as it does cool loading animations with LEDs.

-red :live
+GREEN :live
-green: ground
+black: ground
-black: data
+yellow: data